karolinabodis/Hangman-game/readMe.md

 ✔️ If the suggested letter occurs in the word the blanks needs to be filled with that letter in the right places.

-✔️ If the suggested letter does not occur in the word the number of guesses should decrease by one.
+✔️ If the suggested letter does not occur in the word the number of guesses should be decreased by one.

 ✔️ The game ends either the correct word is guessed or the number of guesses is 0.